Free Internal email CTR Guide

 Microsoft Outlook vs Gmail

-After acquiring Hotmail in 1996, Microsoft replaced it in 2012.
+Historically, after acquiring Hotmail in 1996, Microsoft replaced it in 2012.
 Within a year, Outlook.com had 400 million active users.
 The company moved the service to an Office 365-based infrastructure three years later, and two years after that launched a redesigned user interface.
+Gmail was launched as a service for its employees in 2004.
+By 2012, they already had 425 million active users.

 Why Do We Use Outlook Add-Ins?

-- Integration: Add-ins facilitate integration with other applications and services, enhancing the overall productivity of users.
+• Deep integration: Add-ins facilitate integration with other applications and services, enhancing the overall productivity of users.

-- User Experience: Add-ins can improve the user experience by providing additional features, insights, or tools directly within the Outlook interface.
+• User experience: Add-ins can improve the user experience by providing additional features, insights, or tools directly within the Outlook interface.

 Many major internal communications platforms base their email offering on Outlook, allowing clients to use the add-ins.
 However, they do vary.
-For example, PoliteMail allows the new Outlook add-ins and the COM add-ins but they don’t use any VSTO add-ins.

-However, it’s doubtful that this approach will be tenable in the medium term.
+Also, some platforms provide instructions on how to link to Outlook without obvious details on which version you will be linking to.
+However, it’s doubtful that this approach will be tenable in the medium or long term.
 Indications are that with the changes Microsoft has introduced, the entire industry is poised to migrate to cloud platforms.

 What are Outlook COM Add-Ins?